agrski/agrski.github.io/docs/_drafts/scv2-hodometer.md

 ## A blast from the past --- inspiration from Spartakus

 Core v2 is a very different kettle of fish from Core v1, and the sorts of metrics we'd want are no exception.
-Core v2 has multiple Kubernetes custom resources --- _Models_, _Servers_, _Pipelines_, and _Experiments_ --- compared to just single one in Core v1 --- _SeldonDeployments_.
+Core v2 has multiple Kubernetes custom resources --- _Models_, _Servers_, _Pipelines_, and _Experiments_ --- compared to just a single one in Core v1 --- _SeldonDeployments_.
 It furthermore introduces fundamentally new features in the form of multi-model serving (MMS) and over-commit.
 When you consider these things, it should be clear that the metrics for Core v2 will want to be correspondingly more granular and domain-focused.